apostrophecms/apostrophe-documentation/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 of the returned object, if and only if it succeeds in actually saving the data.
-This ensures that retries are made automatically in the event of network errors.
+This ensures that retries are made automatically in the event of network errors. `self.previousData` is updated as the basis of comparison next time, unless `options.updatePreviousData` is explicitly `false`.
+`options` may be entirely omitted.
 ### saveIfNeeded(*sync*, *callback*)
 If the area editor believes its content has changed, send it to the save-area route.
-If `sync` is true, make a synchronous AJAX call (for bc only; we now use the saveAllIfNeededAndUnlock method of the areas module singleton for faster synchronous saves on page unload).
+If `sync` is true, make a synchronous AJAX call (supported for bc only, we use a beforeUnload warning now).

 `callback` is optional and is invoked when the work is complete, or immediately if there is no work to do.